 Eric is Baykeeper's senior attorney responsible for implementing our cutting-edge litigation strategy and supervising our team of legal experts.
 He joined Baykeeper with over ten years of experience as an attorney at the law firm of Cotchett, Pitre, and McCarthy, where he focused on plaintiff-side fraud and elder abuse litigation, as well as key environmental matters involving land use, water, and the public trust.
-Eric was the lead attorney on the groundbreaking Martin's Beach public access case representing Surfrider Foundation, and also a lead attorney representing our environmental partners on San Francisco Baykeeper vs. U.S. EPA to protect the Redwood City Salt ponds from development.
-He received his J.D. from Georgetown University after graduating from Duke University with a B.A. in Political Science.
+Eric was the lead attorney on the groundbreaking Martin's Beach public access case representing Surfrider Foundation, and also a lead attorney representing our environmental partners on San Francisco Baykeeper vs. U.S. EPA to protect the Redwood City salt ponds from development.
+He received his law degree from Georgetown University after graduating from Duke University with a bachelor's in political science.

-Ben is Baykeeper’s principal enforcement attorney, responsible for prosecuting our active docket of high-impact water quality cases through research, litigation, and settlement negotiations.
-He joined Baykeeper in 2016 after several years in private practice at the Environmental Law Offices of Stephan C. Volker, representing environmental and community groups in civil litigation to protect endangered environmental resources.
-Ben received his J.D. from University of California Hastings College of the Law in 2009.
-While at Hastings, he also gained experience at the San Francisco City Attorney’s Office and the Stanford Environmental Law Clinic.
-After law school, Ben was a Fulbright Scholar in Oslo, Norway, where he studied climate change regulation and received a master’s degree in Public International Law from the University of Oslo.
-Ben obtained his BA from Lewis & Clark College in Portland, Oregon, where he double majored in philosophy and psychology.
+Ben is responsible for prosecuting our active docket of high-impact water quality cases through research, litigation, and settlement negotiations.
+He joined Baykeeper in 2016 after several years in private practice at the environmental law offices of Stephan C. Volker, representing environmental and community groups in civil litigation to protect endangered environmental resources.
+Ben received his JD from University of California Hastings College of the Law in 2009.
+While at Hastings, he also gained experience at the San Francisco city attorney’s office and the Stanford Environmental Law Clinic.
+After law school, Ben was a Fulbright Scholar in Oslo, Norway, where he studied climate change regulation and received a master’s degree in public international law from the University of Oslo.
+Ben obtained his bachelor's degree from Lewis & Clark College in Portland, Oregon, where he double majored in philosophy and psychology.

 Mark oversees Baykeeper’s communications work, from campaign updates to information strategy.
 He joined Baykeeper in 2020 after being part of teams at the Sierra Club, Rainforest Action Network, and San Francisco’s Department of the Environment that helped convince President Obama to say no to the Keystone XL pipeline, Home Depot to stop selling old growth wood, and made the nation’s first ban on plastic shopping bags a reality.
 A California native and longtime Bay Area resident, Mark graduated from UC Berkeley with honors in English.
 When he’s not here protecting the Bay, you can find Mark looking for clapper rails at Arrowhead Marsh, or up in the Sierra foothills hunting mushrooms and splitting wood.